Do You Need Help After a Truck Accident in Cleveland?

 Injured in a Truck Crash Through No Fault of Your Own?
 Contact Us

-When a tractor trailer collides with a smaller vehicle, the force of the impact can leave crash victims facing emergency treatment, lost income, long-term pain, and major uncertainty about what comes next.
+When a tractor trailer collides with a smaller vehicle — whether on the Shoreway, near the West Side Market area on West 25th Street, or along a distribution route through neighborhoods like Glenville or the Detroit-Shoreway district — the force of the impact can leave crash victims facing emergency treatment, lost income, long-term pain, and major uncertainty about what comes next.

-Tractor trailer crashes also tend to create more complex claims than ordinary car wrecks because they can involve company records, driver logs, maintenance issues, commercial insurance coverage, and multiple liable parties.
+Tractor trailer crashes also tend to create more involved claims than ordinary car wrecks because they can include company records, driver logs, maintenance issues, commercial insurance coverage, and multiple liable parties.

 Injury victims are often forced to deal with those issues while trucking companies and insurers begin protecting their own interests almost immediately.